Menu

 Intent

-Arden Primary School believes that Physical Education (PE), experienced in a safe and supportive environment, is essential to ensure children attain optimum physical and emotional development and good health.
-We intend to deliver high-quality teaching and learning opportunities that inspire all children to succeed in physical education and in developing life skills.
-We want to teach children skills to keep them safe such as being able to swim.
-We also want to teach children how to cooperate and collaborate with others as part of an effective team, understanding fairness and equity of play to embed life-long values.
-Our curriculum aims to improve the wellbeing and fitness of all children at Arden, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
+Arden Primary School believes that Physical Education (PE), should be experienced in a safe and supportive environment.
+It essential to ensure children attain optimum physical and emotional development and good health.
+We intend to deliver high-quality teaching and learning opportunities that inspire all children to succeed in physical education and in developing character and life skills.

 Implementation